 The LPN to ADN Bridge nursing program is a three semester advanced placement program allowing currently licensed Practical Nurses career mobility to obtain an Associate of Applied Science in Nursing.
 Upon successful completion of the LPN to ADN Bridge program, students are eligible to take the NCLEX-RN exam to become a Registered Nurse (RN).

 Applications for the LPN to ADN Bridge Program are accepted once a year.
-Applications will be accepted January 27, 2017 through February 17, 2017 for Fall 2017 or Spring 2018 admission.
+Applications accepted January 27, 2017 through February 17, 2017 for Fall 2017 or Spring 2018 admission.
 Learn more about the LPN-ADN admissions process.

 Nurse Aide Program Information